TailWind76/React-Component-Accordion/README.md

-# Slider Component Usage Documentation
+# HiddenContentBlock Component Usage Documentation

-The Slider component provides a customizable slider to display content as slides.
+The HiddenContentBlock component provides a customizable block with hidden content that can be shown or hidden by clicking on a button or an arrow.

 ## Installation

-To use the Slider component in your project, make sure you have React installed and then run the following command:
+To use the HiddenContentBlock component in your project, make sure you have React installed and then run the following command:

 ```bash
 npm install --save react